fanchenyou/trl-exp/README.md

 Check output at output/rm_2, will be used in step-3.

-### Step 3: RL to encourages a model to generate only positive review
+### Step 3: RL encourages a model to generate only positive review
 First you can use online model to try this step, run ``python step_3_ppo_use_online_model.py``